fordpic/code-everyday/log.md

 Today's Progress: Studied more for AWS Cloud Practitioner exam, mapped out the future (with a few JavaScript coding challenges sprinkled in).

 Thoughts: First full day post-class!
 A weird feeling but a liberating one for sure, there's a ton of things I want to do immediately!
 I think a struggle for me is going to be buckling down & finishing one thing at a time, instead of trying to do them all at once.
 First will be passing the AWS exam, then I will begin making my personal site to show to potential employers afterwards!
 Onwards & upwards..

+Day 22: April 28, 2021

+Today's Progress: Continued studying for Cloud Practitioner exam, began building portfolio website.

+Thoughts: I believe I should be able to take the AWS exam at the top of next week, so hopefully this will be the final push here of studying for it so I can move on to other things.
+I went ahead and scaled out my portfolio website (sans CSS) & put all of my projects on there for now, will need some serious design overhauls this weekend as well.
+I have my work cut out for me!